-Using an instrument called an ophthalmoscope, your health care provider can see narrowing of blood vessels, and signs that fluid has leaked from blood vessels.
+Your health care provider will use an ophthalmoscope to look for narrowing of the blood vessels and signs that fluid has leaked from blood vessels.

 The degree of damage to the retina (retinopathy) is graded on a scale of 1 to 4:

-Grade 4 retinopathy includes swelling of the optic nerve and of the visual center of the retina (macula).
+- Grade 4: You will have swelling of the optic nerve and of the visual center of the retina (macula).
 This swelling can cause decreased vision.

 Fluorescein angiography may be used to examine the blood vessels.

-The retina will generally recover if the blood pressure is controlled.
-However, some patients with grade 4 retinopathy will have permanent damage to the optic nerve or macula.
+In most cases, the retina will heal if the blood pressure is controlled.
+However, some people with grade 4 retinopathy will have lasting damage to the optic nerve or macula.

 When to Contact a Medical Professional